tosomax/kseniaWebsocketLibrary/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the MIT license.
 See the LICENSE file for details.

 ## Support